AaronRMartinez/Active-Directory-Home-Lab/README.md

 ## Overview

 Downloaded and installed Oracle VM VirtualBox with the intention of running virtual machines for both the Windows Server and Windows 10 operating systems.
 Both operating system files were downloaded to configure their respective virtual machines.
 With one of the virtual machines acting as the domain controller, the system was configured to have two network adapters.
 One is used to connect to the external Internet, while the other connects to VirtualBox's private network for internal clients.
 Windows Server was then installed on one of the virtual machines to act as the domain controller.
 With IP addressing being assigned for the internal network.
+After establishing the domain controller, Active Directory was installed, and the domain was created.